US, states weigh farmland restrictions after Chinese balloon

 At least 11 state legislatures also are considering measures to address the concern.
 That includes Montana and North Dakota, where the U.S. Air Force recently warned that a $700 million corn mill proposed near a military base by the American subsidiary of a Chinese company would risk national security.

 City council members in Grand Forks, North Dakota, endured a barrage of criticism from town residents Monday night before voting 5-0 to abandon the plan.
-The move came a year after North Dakota’s governor called the project “extraordinary,” saying it would bring jobs and bolster the farm industry.
+The move came a year after a joint press release from local officials and North Dakota’s governor called the project “extraordinary,” saying it would bring jobs and bolster the farm industry.

 Enraged residents of the 59,000-person city near the Minnesota border demanded resignations from council members they claimed had tried to push through the plan, brushing off Chinese threats to national security.